sumeetjain/your-github-username.github.io/_posts/2016-02-08-week-3-letter.md

 ---
-title: WEEK THREE LETTER
+title: Week Three Letter
 ---

-Things have been moving slow.
+Things have been moving slowly.